 It’s not like they mean to gang up on you, although that may be how it feels!

 The usual reason for this kind of process is to enable a better hiring decision incorporating the perspectives of different functions within the organization, such as the hiring manager, HR, a senior manager or your prospective teammates.

 You also have an opportunity to demonstrate your ability to communicate and build rapport cross-functionally.
 To get a head start on that, find out the individuals’ names and roles beforehand and look them up online to find clues to their interests and personalities.
 If you’re unable to do this, be sure you ask for business cards when you are introduced.
 You’ll need that information in order to send a thank-you note to each interviewer.

 The interviewers may each ask questions relating to their own interests, in which case you should address your answer primarily to the person asking, while making friendly eye contact with the others to help keep them engaged.
 Or the group may have a shared list of questions and take turns asking.
 In this case, address your answer to everyone, not just the one who spoke.

 At some point, usually toward the end, you will probably be asked what questions you have for the panel.
-In advance, prepare a question for each person, appropriate to their interests.
+In advance, prepare a question for each person, appropriate to their role.
 For example, you might ask the HR person to describe the company culture or ask a prospective peer what their typical day is like.